dcpesses/code-whisperer/README.md

   - If you want to keep it, you need to create a [new environment with manual approve](https://devblogs.microsoft.com/devops/i-need-manual-approvers-for-github-actions-and-i-got-them-now/) in your repo, and then replace `environment` config of `deploy` job in `.github/workflows/ci.yml`:
     - `environment.name` = name of the environment created in your repo
     - `environment.url` = link to your github pages
-  - If your want to remove it, just delete `environment` config of `deploy` job in `.github/workflows/ci.yml`
+  - If your want to remove it, just delete the `environment` config section of the `deploy` job in `.github/workflows/ci.yml`

 Don't forget to [setup your repo](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch) to deploy from your GitHub Pages branch.
 (Defaults to `gh-pages` unless `publish_branch` is specified in the `peaceiris/actions-gh-pages` config.)

 ## GitHub Pages

-There are modifications on `index.html`, and a new `404.html` file in the project to make it work well with GitHub Pages.
+There are additional modifications on `index.html`, and a new `404.html` file in the project to make it work well with GitHub Pages.

 > See https://github.com/rafgraph/spa-github-pages for more info.